T3chHunt3r/coda/database_security/finish.md

 Congratulations!

-You hav completed the first steps to being a more knowledgable Database Administrator.
+You have completed the first steps to being a more knowledgable Database Administrator.
 There is so much more to learn, and I would emplore you to never stop!